psolymos/abmispecies/methods.md

 We use a set of statistical models to relate the relative abundance of each species measured at ABMI sites to three sets of variables: vegetation types, human footprint and geographic location.
 The analyses are done separately for three regions: boreal (including Canadian shield), foothills and south (parkland+grassland).

 * Relative abundance for vascular plants, bryophytes and mites is the probability that the species will occur in a 50 m x 50 m ABMI quadrat or a soil sample for mites.
 For birds, relative abundance is the number of birds detected at a point count, adjusted for the species' detection distance.
-* <a href="{{ site.url }}/vegetation/index.html">Vegetation types</a> in the boreal and foothills regions are based on several province-wide GIS layers of vegetation variables, and include main forest stand types by broad age classes and several categories of open vegetation (grass, shrub, open wetland, open water, barren).
+* <a href="{{ site.baseurl }}/pages/geospatial/vegetation.html">Vegetation types</a> in the boreal and foothills regions are based on several province-wide GIS layers of vegetation variables, and include main forest stand types by broad age classes and several categories of open vegetation (grass, shrub, open wetland, open water, barren).
 For the vegetation figures, the broad age classes are interpolated to 20-yr age classes.
-In the south, 'vegetation types' are actually mapped soil types, such as loamy, sandy, etc.
+In the south, 'vegetation types' are actually mapped <a href="{{ site.baseurl }}/pages/geospatial/soil.html">soil types</a>, such as loamy, sandy, etc.
-* Several categories of <a href="{{ site.url }}/footprint/index.html">human footprint</a> are distinguished in the models, including 'successional' (forestry, temporary linear features), 'alienating' (agriculture, industrial, urban area, roads), as well as linear versus non-linear features.
+* Several categories of <a href="{{ site.cbaseurl }}/pages/geospatial/footprint.html">human footprint</a> are distinguished in the models, including 'successional' (forestry, temporary linear features), 'alienating' (agriculture, industrial, urban area, roads), as well as linear versus non-linear features.
 A flexible curve is used for the footprint relationships so that the models can show different responses when there is partial footprint at a site compared to 100% footprint.
 This allows the models to represent edge effects.
 The scale of the footprint information used in the intactness models is 64 ha for birds and 1 ha for other taxa.
 * Flexible relationships with latitude and longitude are also included in the models to represent the geographic distribution of the species.

 The analysis is conducted in a 'model selection framework', which means that the models for each species are only as complex as the data for that species support.
 For example, the models for a rarer species with few records may not be able to separate different age classes or even broad stand types.
 All age classes or several stand types will therefore all have the same average value in the vegetation figures.
 This does not mean that there are truly no differences between these types for that species.
 It just means that we do not yet have enough data to estimate abundances in all those individual vegetation types.